 These Roasted Black Bean Sweet Potato Cakes melt in your mouth and are crunchy at the same time.
 They are wonderful either as a side dish or an entrée and they're made from only four ingredients---roasted black beans, sweet potato, red onion, and tapioca (or coconut) flour.

-- 1 batch roasted black beans or chickpeas (use this recipe, subbing black beans for chickpeas and roasting beans until hard and crunchy)
+- 1 batch roasted black beans or chickpeas (use these easy instructions)

 - 1 cup mashed sweet potato (about 1 ½ large baked sweet potatoes)